emca-it/CyberX/08-00-00-Alert_module/08-00-00-Alert_module.md

 ![](/media/media/image91.PNG)

-For example, if you want to know when more than 20 „status:500" responscode from on our homepage appear within an one hour, then we create an alert that check the number of occurrences of the „status:500" query for a specific index every 5 minutes.
+For example, if you want to know when more than 20 „status:500" response code from on our homepage appear within an one hour, then we create an alert that check the number of occurrences of the „status:500" query for a specific index every 5 minutes.
 If the condition we are interested in is met, we send an action in the form